K-theory, local cohomology and tangent spaces to Hilbert schemes: Introduction

 \begin{theorem} [Theorem 2.8 in \cite{Y-3}] For $X$ a smooth projective variety over a field $k$ of characteristic $0$, for any integer $p \geqslant 1$, the tangent space $TZ^{p}(X)$ is identified with $\mathrm{Ker}(\partial_{1}^{p,-p})$:

 where $\partial_{1}^{p,-p}$ is the differential of the Cousin complex \cite{Hartshorne} of $\Omega_{X/ \mathbb{Q}}^{p-1}$ in position $p$: {

 } \end{theorem}

 Now, we want to study the relation between $\mathrm{T_{Y}Hilb}^{p}(X)$ and $TZ^{p}(X)$.
-The following question is suggested by Mark Green and Phillip Griffiths in \cite{GGtangentspace}(see page 18 and page 87-89): \begin{question} \cite{GGtangentspace} For $X$ a smooth projective variety over a field $k$ of characteristic $0$, for any integer $p \geqslant 1$, is it possible to define a map from tangent spaces to Hilbert schemes to those to cycles class groups:
+The following question is suggested by Mark Green and Phillip Griffiths in \cite{GGtangentspace}(see page 18 and page 87-89): \begin{question} \cite{GGtangentspace} For $X$ a smooth projective variety over a field $k$ of characteristic $0$, for any integer $p \geqslant 1$, is it possible to define a map from the tangent space $\mathrm{T_{Y}Hilb}^{p}(X)$ to the Hilbert scheme at a point $Y$ to the tangent space to the cycle group $TZ^{p}(X)$:

 \end{question}